arklumpus/TreeViewer/Readme.md

 To start TreeViewer for the first time, you need to go to the `Applications` folder and right-click/ctrl+click on it and choose `Open`; then, confirm that you really want to open the app.
 This should only be necessary the first time you open the program; afterwards, you should be able to open TreeViewer normally.

-You can also create symlinks to the sMap executables in a folder that is included in your `PATH` (such as `/usr/local/bin`): open a terminal and type:
+You can also create symlinks to the TreeViewer executables in a folder that is included in your `PATH` (such as `/usr/local/bin`): open a terminal and type:

 ```bash
 ln -s /Applications/TreeViewer.app/Contents/Resources/TreeViewer.app/Contents/MacOs/TreeViewer /Applications/TreeViewer.app/Contents/Resources/TreeViewer.app/Contents/MacOs/TreeViewerCommandLine /usr/local/bin/